Argentina says U.N. vote vindicates its debt fight against 'vultures'

-BUENOS AIRES The Argentine government said on Wednesday that its refusal to repay a group of U.S. hedge funds that stand to profit on the country's defaulted debt was vindicated by the United Nations' support for a multilateral plan handling bond restructurings.
+BUENOS AIRES, Sept 10 The Argentine government said Wednesday that its refusal to repay a group of U.S. hedge funds that stand to profit on the country's defaulted debt was vindicated by the United Nations' support for a multilateral plan handling bond restructurings.

-Cabinet Chief Jorge Capitanich's comments came on the same day the lower house of Congress held a marathon debate over a draft law proposing to remodel the country's debt to enable it to skirt U.S. court rulings in support of the hedge funds.
+Cabinet Chief Jorge Capitanich's comments came ahead of a vote in the lower house of Congress, which is likely to approve a draft law that remodels the country's debt to enable it to skirt U.S. court rulings in support of the hedge funds.

-The lower house is expected to vote in favor of the bill in the early hours of Thursday.
-But the law may not achieve much if legal hurdles and investor scepticism prevent the proposed restructuring measures from being implemented.

 President Cristina Fernandez says her country is the victim of "vulture funds" that are prepared to wreck its finances in their pursuit of huge profits.
 She wants a global framework that would prevent a minority of investors from scuppering debt restructuring agreements.